OpenFreeEnergy/openfe/docs/cookbook/index.rst

                             .. rst-class:: arrow-down
                         - :any:`Creating Atom Mappings`

-                        - Mapping
+                        - :class:`LigandAtomMapping`
-                            Mapping between atoms in a mutation.
+                            Mapping between atoms in one small molecule and those in another for a single transformation (network edge).

                             .. rst-class:: arrow-down
                         -

-                - LigandNetwork
+                - :class:`LigandNetwork`
                     A network of mutations between the provided ligands.

                     .. rst-class:: arrow-down
                 -

             -
-                - :class:`openfe.SmallMoleculeComponent`, :class:`openfe.SolventComponent`, :class:`openfe.ProteinComponent`
+                - :class:`SmallMoleculeComponent`, :class:`SolventComponent`, :class:`ProteinComponent`
                     All components are included in the ChemicalSystem

                   .. rst-class:: arrow-down
                 -

-                - ChemicalSystem
+                - :class:`ChemicalSystem`
                     A description of the system that each ligand lives in.

                   .. rst-class:: arrow-down
                 -

-        - AlchemicNetwork
+        - :class:`AlchemicalNetwork`
-            Combining chemical systems for each ligand with a network that describes how to mutate between them yields a complete description of a simulation campaign.
+            A complete description of a simulation campaign, including the :class:`LigandNetwork` and a :class:`ChemicalSystem` for each ligand.

       .. rst-class:: arrow-down
     *